Who am I?

 sitting at the front of her house,

-looking at the street ahead,
+watching the street ahead,

-and patiently waiting.
+waiting.

 Until then,

-I’ll commit to this one truth:
+I return to this one truth:

-And press play.
+I press play.

-Lived truths, quiet inventions,
+lived truths, quiet inventions,

 For now,

-Thank you for being a part of this journey with me.
+Thank you for being part of this journey with me.

 If my words find you,

-whether mentally, emotionally,
+mentally, emotionally,

 somewhere in between,